 Fishing participation in the United States was trending downward in the 1990s but began to rebound in the mid-2000s.
 These participation trends paralleled the inception of RBFF in 1998 and the initial impacts of its programs and initiatives beginning in the early 2000s.
 It might therefore be reasonable to attribute some of the uptick in fishing participation over this period to the efforts of RBFF.
 In developing these early programs and initiatives, RBFF was able to draw on the findings and recommendations of several research studies that broke new ground in the use of social science to fine-tune recruitment, retention, and reactivation.
-Specifically, Responsive Management and its research partners provided numerous strategies to address the decline in fishing participation in Factors Related to Hunting and Fishing Participation of Fish and Wildlife Agencies); The Future of Fishing (conducted in 1999 with the Association of Fish and Wildlife Agencies); and Factors Related to Hunting and Fishing Participation Among the Nation's Youth (conducted in 2003).
+Specifically, Responsive Management and its research partners provided numerous strategies to address the decline in fishing participation in Factors Related to Hunting and Fishing Participation in the United States (conducted in 1995 with the Western Association of Fish and Wildlife Agencies); The Future of Fishing (conducted in 1999 with the Association of Fish and Wildlife Agencies); and Factors Related to Hunting and Fishing Participation Among the Nation's Youth (conducted in 2003).